mono/website/docs/gui/gtksharp/beginners-guide.md

 Currently gtk+ works natively on any X server, Direct Framebuffer system and Microsoft Windows NT derivitives.
 The library originates from Linux where it provides a basis for the popular [GNOME](http://www.gnome.org/) desktop environment. gtk+ is routinely included in most Linux distributions, and has been stable on Windows NT derivitives for quite a while now (probably roughly around 2000, if my memory serves me correctly).

-A native port to Mac OSX is planned but needs warm bodies.
+A native port to macOS is planned but needs warm bodies.
 This is a call for participation.

 One common misconception is that GTK# requires Mono to work.
 This is far from the truth.
 GTK# will run on any .NET compatible runtime.
 GTK# is regularly tested on MS.NET and Mono but should run on any fully compliant runtime.
 This means if you write your applications in GTK# and wished to run on Windows as well, you can choose to deploy with just GTK# and use Microsoft's runtime, or alternately deploy with Mono's runtime for Windows.